Do Seventh-day Adventists Have Their Own Bible?

 Our unique doctrines and beliefs

-But these Adventist beliefs come from the same Bibles most Christians are already familiar with, such as the King James Version, English Standard Version, or the New International Version.
+But these Adventist beliefs come from the same Bibles most Christians are already familiar with, such as the King James Version, English Standard Version, or the New International Version, to name a few.

 Our use of Ellen G. White’s writings